Set up and maintain vendor collaboration

 - Select System administration > Security > External roles.

-You may want to add the Vendor admin (external) role available only if vendors should be able to create new contacts, and to submit vendor collaboration user requests for new users and changes in their information, and deal with these using a workflow.
+You should make the Vendor admin (external) role available only if vendors should be able to create new contacts, submit vendor collaboration user requests for new users and changes to user information, and handle those requests via a workflow.

 Vendor admin (external) security role

-- Add a new or an existing contact person to the vendor accounts that they are a contact for.
+- Add a new or existing contact person to the vendor accounts that they are a contact for.

-- Activate or inactivate a relationship between a contact person and a vendor account.
-After the contact person is no longer associated with the account, they cannot be referred to on new purchase orders or other documents.
+- Activate or inactivate the association between a contact person and a vendor account.
+After the association between a contact person and a vendor account is inactivated, the contact person can't be referred to on new purchase orders or other documents.

 Vendor (external) security role